Recovery Guarantees for Distributed-OMP: PROOFS

-where the first step follows from Eq. \eqref{eq:norm_model} and the decomposition of the noise, the second step follows from the triangle inequality and the definitions of $\tmaxn$ and $\err_{\parallel}$, and the last step follows from the definition of $\mumax$.
-Combining Eq. \eqref{eq:T3} with Eq. \eqref{eq:T4} implies that a sufficient condition for event \eqref{eq:pmax_def} to hold is that
+where the second step follows from the triangle inequality and the definitions of $\tmaxn$ and $\err_{\parallel}$, and the last step follows from the definition of $\mumax$.
+Combining Eq. \eqref{eq:T3} with Eq. \eqref{eq:T4} implies that a sufficient condition for \eqref{eq:pmax_def} to hold is that

-By Eq. \eqref{eq:tmaxn_1}, the previous event may be written as
+By Eq. \eqref{eq:tmaxn_1}, the above event may be written as